Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Introduction

 \subsection{Operator formalism for evaluations of formal Gaussian integrals}

-One important feature of our formalism of realization of abstract QFT is that we can express the resulting partition function as a formal Gaussian integral in one dimension.
+One important feature of our formalism of realization of abstract QFT is that we can express the resulting partition function as a formal Gaussian integral in one dimension (similar to the integral of Bini-Harer).
 In \cite{zhou1} various methods have been developed to calculate the partition functions.
 One of these methods is to expand the exponential in the integrand.
 This converts the summation over Feynman graphs into a summation over partitions, or pictorially, over Young diagrams.
 For the application of this idea to our problem, see \eqref{eqn:Young}.
-Using a recursion developed in the abstract QFT formalism, we derive an operator formalism to compute the summation over Young diagram in Section \ref{sec:Young}.
+Using a recursion developed in the abstract QFT formalism, we derive an operator formalism to compute the summation over Young diagram in \S \ref{sec:Young}.
 This involves operations on Young diagrams similar to that in Littlewood-Richardson rule.

 It turns out that this operator formalism appears in \cite{zhou1} in the setting of deriving W-constraints for the partition function of topological 1D gravity, i.e., formal Gaussian integrals in one dimension.
-There are some easily derived constraints of this partition function, called the flow equation and polymer equation, from which one can derive the Virasoro constraints (see e.g. \cite[Section 5 and Section 6]{zhou1}).
+There are some easily derived constraints of this partition function, called the flow equations and the polymer equation, from which one can derive the Virasoro constraints (see e.g. \cite[\S 5-\S 6]{zhou1}).
 They can also be used to derive operator formulas for computing the partition functions.
-For their applications to $\chi(\Mbar_{g,0})$, see Section \ref{sec:Operator-G}.
+For their applications to $\chi(\Mbar_{g,0})$, see \S \ref{sec-orb-genus0}.